abanoub-R/dots/dwm/README.md

 # make clean install
 ```

-because of conflicts with patch, the config isn't applied by default, to apply it, copy the settings you want from config.txt
+because of conflicts with patch, the config isn't applied by default, to apply it, copy the settings you want from config.txt, and recompile.

+(i know this is very inefficient, and i'll be trying to find a work around for it later)

 Thank you for reading, have a nice day.